What are roof eaves and what is their function

 - Box ends – This is located on the corner of the eaves, connecting the fascia and soffits to the barge board.

-- Ventilation – Eaves vents allow fresh air into the roof void, preventing condensation.
-Options include soffit vents, as well as ventilation trays that run continuously along the bottom edge of the roofline.
+Ventilation – Eaves vents allow fresh air into the roof void, helping to prevent condensation.
+Options include over fascia or soffit vents, as well as proprietary ventilation trays or roof tile ventilators.

-- Guttering – Gutting collects rainwater from the roof and carries it away efficiently, preventing water from collecting on the roof or running down the sides of the building.
-It is usually fixed to the fascia.
+Guttering – Guttering collects rainwater from the roof and carries it away efficiently and is usually fixed to the fascia.

-- Membrane support trays – To prevent the underlying roof membrane from sagging, eaves can contain membrane supports.
-These usually lead into the gutter, so any rainwater that gets through the roof tiles and onto the underlay can be carried away. from sagging, eaves can contain membrane supports.
-These usually lead into the gutter, so any rainwater that gets through the roof tiles and onto the underlay can be carried away.
+Membrane support trays – To prevent the underlying roof membrane from sagging, eaves can contain membrane supports.
+These usually lead into the gutter, so any rainwater that gets through the roof tiles and onto the underlay can be safely carried away.

-We offer a variety of eaves ventilation products, from soffit vents to continuous eaves ventilation products.
+We offer a variety of eaves ventilation products, from continuous eaves ventilation products and ventilation roof tiles.
 Visit our 10mm eaves vent system page or our 25mm eaves vent system page to learn about those products in more detail.
 And if you need any technical specification advice, please get in touch to discuss your project with a member of our team.